solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ## Asset Management

-To learn about assets, go to the [Stellar section](/guide/02-stellar-guide.html#about-stellar)
+To learn about assets, go to the [Stellar section](https://boring-edison-1091b3.netlify.com/guide/02-stellar-guide.html#about-assets)

 ### Add EURT/USD/CNY

-1. Go to the relevant account.
+1. Go to the relevant account’s settings (click the “setting” icon on the top right corner on the account overview).
-2. Settings > "Manage Assets".
+2. Select "Manage Assets".
 3. Select the asset you would like to trust.
 Then, select “trust asset”.

 ![null](/images/screen-shot-2019-02-26-at-13.05.35.png)